AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

     $ npm run watch
     ```

-    This will start a process that monitors changes in the `ui.frontend` module and sync the changes to the AEM instance.
+    This starts a process that monitors changes in the `ui.frontend` module and sync the changes to the AEM instance.

-1. Return your IDE and open the file `_title.scss` located at: `ui.frontend/src/main/webpack/components/_title.scss`.
+1. Return your IDE and open the file `_title.scss` from: `ui.frontend/src/main/webpack/components/_title.scss`.
 1. Introduce a new rule targeting the `cmp-title--underline` class:

     ```scss